Jensen Investment Management Inc. Has $4.98 Million Stock Holdings in Genuine Parts (NYSE:GPC)

 Jensen Investment Management Inc. cut its holdings in Genuine Parts (NYSE:GPC) by 3.5% in the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 39,400 shares of the specialty retailer’s stock after selling 1,450 shares during the quarter.
 Jensen Investment Management Inc.’s holdings in Genuine Parts were worth $4,983,000 at the end of the most recent quarter.

 Other hedge funds and other institutional investors have also bought and sold shares of the company.
 Hexagon Capital Partners LLC lifted its stake in Genuine Parts by 179.3% in the first quarter.
 Hexagon Capital Partners LLC now owns 243 shares of the specialty retailer’s stock valued at $28,000 after acquiring an additional 156 shares during the last quarter.
 E Fund Management Co.
-Ltd. acquired a new stake in Genuine Parts in the first quarter valued at approximately $29,000.
-Exchange Traded Concepts LLC lifted its stake in Genuine Parts by 280.6% in the second quarter.
-Exchange Traded Concepts LLC now owns 373 shares of the specialty retailer’s stock valued at $47,000 after acquiring an additional 275 shares during the last quarter.
+Ltd. acquired a new stake in shares of Genuine Parts in the first quarter worth $29,000.
+Exchange Traded Concepts LLC lifted its stake in shares of Genuine Parts by 280.6% in the second quarter.
+Exchange Traded Concepts LLC now owns 373 shares of the specialty retailer’s stock worth $47,000 after buying an additional 275 shares during the last quarter.
 Marshall Wace North America L.P. acquired a new stake in shares of Genuine Parts in the first quarter worth $44,000.
 Finally, Stonebridge Capital Advisors LLC acquired a new stake in shares of Genuine Parts in the first quarter worth $59,000.
 Hedge funds and other institutional investors own 74.09% of the company’s stock.

 A number of analysts have recently weighed in on GPC shares.
 The Goldman Sachs Group upgraded shares of Genuine Parts from a “sell” rating to a “neutral” rating and boosted their price objective for the stock from $113.00 to $125.00 in a research note on Tuesday, May 4th.
 Zacks Investment Research upgraded shares of Genuine Parts from a “hold” rating to a “buy” rating and set a $135.00 price objective for the company in a research note on Tuesday, July 27th.
 One equities research analyst has rated the stock with a sell rating, three have given a hold rating and three have given a buy rating to the company’s stock.
 The stock has an average rating of “Hold” and a consensus target price of $129.17.